refaktor/rye/README.md

 ## Getting Rye

-Rye is developed on Linux, but has also been compiled on macOS and Docker.
+Rye is developed on Linux, but has also been compiled on macOS, Docker and as WASM module.
 If you need additional architecture or OS, post an Issue.

 ### Binaries